zebadoba/RTTD-test/noob_README.md

 listed above.
 After testing and getting the BART arrival display to work correctly, comment out the `@chromium --kiosk --incognito bart.blinktag.com/?station=16T` with the `#` to prevent the autostart.

 Overscan not working correctly?

     sudo nano /boot/config.txt

 scroll to the bottom for the config inserted by the NOOBS config utility and adjust per the instructions in the config.txt file.
 ## Running
-Install an older version 0.10.xx of node.js as detailed here (https://ariejan.net/2011/10/24/installing-node-js-and-npm-on-ubuntu-debian/) in your user directory
+We need to install an older version 0.10.xx of node.js in our user directory These are the [Orginal Instruction](https://ariejan.net/2011/10/24/installing-node-js-and-npm-on-ubuntu-debian/) I used as a reference.

+Modifed node.js instructions for the Realtime Transit Display

     sudo apt-get update
     sudo apt-get install git-core curl build-essential openssl libssl-dev